OXID-eSales/paypal-checkout-documentation/configuration.rst

 |procedure|

-1. In the root directory of your OXID eShop (in which the :file:`config.inc.php` file is located), create a :file:`/.well-known/apple-developer-merchantid-domain-association` directory.
-#.
-Open the following URL: `sandbox.paypal.com/uccservicing/apm/applepay <https://www.sandbox.paypal.com/uccservicing/apm/applepay>`_ and log in with your PayPal (sandbox) merchant account.
+1. Open the following URL: `sandbox.paypal.com/uccservicing/apm/applepay <https://www.sandbox.paypal.com/uccservicing/apm/applepay>`_ and log in with your PayPal (sandbox) merchant account.
 #.
 Choose :guilabel:`Add Domain` (:ref:`oxdajr18`).

    You go to a page to register your website with Apple Pay.